hgbritten/reading-notes/README.md

-# My name is Hunter Britten and I am pursuing a career in software development.
+# Reading Notes

-## Code 201 Reading Notes
+- My name is Hunter Britten and I am pursuing a career in software development.

-## Code 102 Reading Notes
+## Code 102 - Intro to Software Development
 ![image of me](stunnin.jpg)
 ## Hobbies include, but not limited to:
 ![image of me](rainier.jpg)